Prior99/hyrest/docs/tutorial-webpack.md

 Typeorm is used from the browser's side but not really executed.
 Typeorm comes with browser support, but the entrypoint for that is in another file.
-We need to tell webpack to rewrite all includes of `"typeorm"` to `"typeorm/browser"`.
+We need to tell Webpack to rewrite all includes of `"typeorm"` to `"typeorm/browser"`.

 This can be done via an [alias](https://webpack.js.org/configuration/resolve/#resolve-alias):